15 Hidden Gems Of London

 After reading this article thoroughly, you will surely think of visiting London and exploring all these extraordinary locations mentioned below.

-All the cities in this world have some not crowded places and are visited by hardly a few people who are aware of it.
+All the cities in this world have some places that are not very crowded and are visited by hardly a few people who are aware of them.
 London too has many such places about which you might be unaware.

 Most of these hidden jewels can be found in well-known areas, such as central London, East London, South London, Buckingham Palace, Trafalgar Square, near River Thames, North London, Oxford Street, etc. You may have even passed through those places but didn’t notice.